sahanarahim/sahanarahim/README.md

 - 👋 Hi, I’m @sahanarahim
-- 👀 I’m interested in pursuing internships related to the field of Data Science and Biology
+- 🌱 I’m currently pursuing BSc(Hons) in Biological Sciences and Data Analytics
-- 🌱 I’m currently pursuing Bsc (Hons) in Biological Sciences and Data Analytics
+- 👀 I’m interested in pursuing internships related to the field of Data Science, Biology, Bioinformatics or Computational Biology
 - 💞️ I’m looking to collaborate on projects related to Data Science
-- 📫 How to reach me: You can connect with me on LinkdIn by looking up Sahana Rahim
+- 📫 How to reach me: You can connect with me on LinkedIn by looking up "Sahana Rahim"

 <!---